-The Certified Bank Director programme is delivered two times per year in Dublin.
-From 2016, the programme will also be delivered once a year in London.
+The Certified Bank Director programme is delivered two times per year in Dublin and 1 per year in Cambridge.
 The programme comprises 9 modules delivered over 10 days across two blocks of five days’ duration each.
 A panel of subject area experts drawn from academia and industry lead each of the individual modules.
 The emphasis in the programme is on the application of key concepts to enhance the skills of participants and to create a learning forum where challenges can be explored and wisdom and insights dissected and shared.

 Block 1 (5 days)

 - Module 1 (1/2 day) Bank Governance I

 - Module 2 (1/2 day) Bank Regulation